Christian-Me/healthy-indoors-project/readme.md

 ## participation and contributions

-**The project is open for any participation as this is its main goal!**
+**The project is seeking for any participation as this is it's main goal!**

 - test implementations
 - school projects